Ahmedelsayed518/Flask_sharing_server/README.md

     1. port.
     2. the path to the directory to share.

-* all arguements hase defaults as follows:
+* all arguements has defaults as follows:
     -   port -> 5000.
     -   path -> the current path you are in in your terminal.